HseinKt/datingapp/README.md

 # datingapp
-Creating a dating application using Laravel, PHP, HTML, CSS (Flexbox), and JS (ES6).
+Creating a dating application using Laravel, PHP and React JS.

 ## user Stories
 <ul>